 Debra has taught tens of thousands of doulas, nurses, midwives, physicans and parents around the world. - Don’t miss this unique opportunity to begin or expand your doula practice.
 This workshop is for you whether you are beginning your path to becoming a doula, want to learn how to support your partner, friend or family through their birth, are a nurse who would like to enhance your comfort skills or are a community doula looking to expand your labor support skills.
 Our doula workshop brings together people from all backgrounds and experiences to discuss the challenges and opportunities that exist today to ensure everyone has a safe, respectful and gentle birth in any setting.

 - Debra is one of the top doula trainers in the world!
-She has taught tens of thousands of doulas, nurses, midwives, physicians and parents around the world.
+She has taught tens of thousands of doulas, nurses, midwives, physicians and parents!

-- She has a wealth of global knowledge and experience from learning and teaching in over 40 countries around the world!
+- She has a wealth of global knowledge and experience from learning and teaching in over 40 countries!

 - She was an integral part of the first community doula program in the U.S. in the South Bronx, NY